 I had first visited Chiang Mai with a travel buddy in 2014; he got bored after a few days and convinced me to move on to Chiang Dao.
 One possible reason for the boredom was the fact that we just stayed in the Old Town; we never did try to find out if there are other things to do in the northern capital.

-Sure, the food in Chiang Mai is great, the massage cheap, and the night market was lively.
+Sure, the food in Chiang Mai is great, the massage is cheap, and the night market is lively.
 However, we had already gotten templed out, and going around seemed too much of a hassle.